calamari-archive/my-sql-worm/Readme.md

 ## TODO:

 A lot is still todo.
+For example:

+* Creating table out of the definition (incl.
+Migrations)

 ## Changelog: